4806/4thYearProjectManagement/README.md

 useful.
 The README on GitHub must be updated with a plan for the next sprint.

 ## Milestone 3 - Final demo.
 Project complete.
 Public demo during the lab April 3
-Completed Use cases :
+## Completed Use cases :
- Profile Page: contains USeer Info ,  Select Availability , and  Change Password Forgot Password: allowes the user to reset passward Project LOOk up: allowes student to search for projects Project Deliverables: Superviser sets up deliverable for the project, students submit deliverable
+ - Profile Page: contains
+ - - USeer Info ,  Select Availability , and  Change Password
+- Forgot Password: allowes the user to reset passward
+-  Project LOOk up: allowes student to search for projects
+- Project Deliverables: Superviser sets up deliverable for the project, students submit deliverable

--
-For the final sprint of your project you must decide on the final scope of the product: a set of features that can be implemented within the given timeline and makes the product usable and useful.
-The user interface should not have any dangling links to non-implemented features.
-The final demo will tentatively be done on a projector, so be prepared to present to the entire class.